Devicom12/plum-api/README.md

 <a name="put-researcher"/>
 ## PUT researcher

 You can create or update a researcher using an HTTP PUT method at the `/r/` endpoint.
 To attempt to create a new researcher, the JSON object should be uploaded with a `_version` of `0`.
 To attempt to modify an existing researcher the JSON object should be uploaded with a the current `_version` of the researcher as retrieved using a GET command or previous PUT command response.
+You can see the full list of supported biographical fields and identifier contributions in the Appendix.

 #### Example 1 - create new researcher